My Sushi Making Experience: Don’t Just Eat Japan’s Most Iconic Dish, Make It!

 On the plate, it looks like nothing more than a slice of fish draped over a ball of rice.
 It seems like a sushi making experience would be effortless.
 But if you have ever watched a professional chef work, you know the reality is very different.
 They move with such speed and precision that it looks intimidating.

-Still, we at Flip wanted to see if regular people like us could actually build a decent piece of nigiri, or if we should strictly leave it to the professionals.
-So, we booked a few different providers to see if we could make a piece of sushi that actually stayed together.
+Still, I wanted to see if a regular person like me could actually build a decent piece of nigiri, or if I should strictly leave it to the professionals.
+So, I booked a few different providers to see if I could make a piece of sushi that actually stayed together.

 Planning Your Own Dream Trip to Japan?